 Period pain (dysmenorrhoea)

-> Period pain happens when the muscles in the uterus contract or tighten.
-Pain may include cramping and heaviness in the pelvic area, as well as pain in the lower back, stomach or even legs.
+Period pain happens when the muscles in the uterus contract or tighten.
+Pain can include cramping and heaviness in the pelvic area, as well as pain in the lower back, stomach or even legs.
 Some women also experience nausea, vomiting, paleness, diarrhoea or loose bowels.
-Women who experience painful periods may have higher levels of prostaglandins – a natural body chemical that causes contractions of the uterus, bowel and blood vessels.
+Women who experience painful periods can have higher levels of prostaglandins – a natural body chemical that causes contractions of the uterus, bowel and blood vessels.

-> Period pain is the most common cause of pelvic pain.
+Period pain is the most common cause of pelvic pain.

 - the pain is there only on the first one or two days of your period

 - the pain goes away if you take period pain medications or use the contraceptive pill

 - your ability to do your normal activities is not impaired.